-\begin{example}[Neural networks] Neural networks that grow with the sample size can approximate some nonparametric models \citep{yarotsky2017error}.
-We consider neutral networks with a ReLU activation function that approximate the Sobolev ball $H^{\alpha}_K([0,1]^d)$ with input dimension $d$ and order $\alpha$ and norm $K$.
-Since the function class grows with $n$, it is not suitable to directly assume realizability on $\Wbbb,\Qbbb$.
-Instead, assuming $w_{\epol},q_{\epol}\in H^{\alpha}_K([0,1]^d)$, we have the following theorem.
+\begin{example}[Neural Networks] Neural networks can also form a (nonlinear) sieve for nonparametric classes \citep{yarotsky2017error,JMLR:v21:20-002}.
+We consider neutral networks with a ReLU activation function, which can approximate functions in $H^{p}_K([0,1]^d)$, the $K$-ball in the Sobolev space with an order $p$ on $d$-dimensional input \citep{korostelev2011mathematical}.
+Again we focus on $\mathcal{S} \times \mathcal{A} = [0,1]^d$ and assume $w_{\epol},q_{\epol}\in H^{p}_K([0,1]^d)$ instead of the {\rea} of $\Wbbb,\Qbbb$.
+We then have the following: